 Applications running on Azure virtual machines can mount a File storage share to access file data, just as a desktop application would mount a typical SMB share.
-Any number of Azure virtual machines or roles can mount and access the File storage share simultaneously.
+Any number of Azure virtual machines or roles can mount and access the File Storage share simultaneously.

-Microsoft also introduced Azure File Sync service which is a new service that will allow you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits that provide.
+Microsoft also introduced the Azure File Sync service which is a new service that will allow you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits provide.
 Any protocol installed on the Windows Server can access the Azure file share, including SMB, NFS, and FTPS.
 For more information about Azure File Sync and how to get started, please check the following step-by-step guide.

 Since a File storage share is a standard SMB 3.0 file share, applications running in Azure can access data in the share via file I/O APIs.
 Developers can, therefore, leverage their existing code and skills to migrate existing applications.
 IT Professionals can use PowerShell cmdlets to create, mount, and manage File storage shares as part of the administration of Azure applications.

 Now if you have been working with file shares for quite some time, you have probably come across a situation where you map a drive, and then reboot your computer to find out that the drive disappears…

 If this is the case, please read on!

 To get the mapped drive to persist, we should first store the Azure storage account key (credentials) using the cmdkey utility.
 Cmdkey is a utility that helps you to create, list, and delete stored usernames and passwords.